Deeds of Flesh

 Deeds of Flesh is an American brutal death metal band from Los Osos, California, U.S. They were formed in 1993 by Jacoby Kingston, Erik Lindmark (1972–2018) and Joey Heaslet.
-They founded their own label, Unique Leader Records, which has since become home to a number of other death metal bands from around the world.
-Deeds of Flesh have released nine studio albums, their most recent being Nucleus which was released in 2020.
+They founded the label Unique Leader Records, which has become home to a number of death metal bands from around the world.
+Deeds of Flesh have released nine studio albums.
+Their most recent, Nucleus, was released in 2020.

 Overview

 Brief history

 Deeds of Flesh formed in 1993.
-They signed to Wild Rags Records and released their first EP, entitled Gradually Melted.
-They then moved labels to the now-defunct Repulse Records, and released their first full-length album, entitled Trading Pieces, in 1996.
+They signed to Wild Rags Records and released their first EP, Gradually Melted.
+They moved to the now-defunct Repulse Records, and released their first full-length album, Trading Pieces, in 1996.

-Two years later, in 1998, they released a second album, entitled Inbreeding the Anthropophagi, on the same label, this time with Brad Palmer replacing Joey Heaslet on drums.
+Two years later, in 1998, they released a second album, Inbreeding the Anthropophagi, on the same label, with Brad Palmer replacing Joey Heaslet on drums.
 After this album was recorded, guitarist Jim Tkacz joined the band.
-The band then lost their contract with the label and self-released a demo.
-After this, they decided to form their own label Unique Leader Records.
+The band lost their contract with the label and self-released a demo.
+After this, they formed the label Unique Leader Records.
 All their subsequent records were released on this label.
-The band then released a DVD called Deeds of Flesh: Live In Montreal in 2005.
+The band released the DVD Deeds of Flesh: Live In Montreal in 2005.

-In 2007, founding member and bassist Jacoby Kingston announced he was leaving the band, due to lifestyle changes.
-He was replaced by Erlend Caspersen.
+In 2007, founding member and bassist Jacoby Kingston announced he was leaving the band due to lifestyle changes.
+He was replaced with Erlend Caspersen.

 In Summer 2012, Erik Lindmark was diagnosed with tendonitis, leading to a touring hiatus.
-The band's eighth full-length, Portals to Canaan was released on June 25, 2013.
+The band's eighth full-length, Portals to Canaan, was released on June 25, 2013.

-On November 29, 2018, frontman Erik Lindmark died from sclerosis at the age of 46.
+On November 29, 2018, 46-year-old frontman Erik Lindmark died from sclerosis.

-On September 28, 2020, the band announced a new album, Nucleus, which would be released on December 11.
-It is the band's first album without frontman Erik Lindmark, though it features music Lindmark wrote and recorded prior to his death.
-It was also announced that former bassist and vocalist Jacoby Kingston had ended his retirement and rejoined the band solely as vocalist, while former drummer Mike Hamilton also contributed to the album.
-In addition, the album features guest vocals from many established death metal vocalists, including Luc Lemay of Gorguts, John Gallagher of Dying Fetus, George "Corpsegrinder" Fisher of Cannibal Corpse, Frank Mullen of Suffocation, Matti Way of Disgorge, Bill Robinson of Decrepit Birth, Anthony Trapani of Odious Mortem, Obie Flett of Pathology, Robbe Kok of Disavowed, Dusty Boisjolie of Severed Savior, and Jon Zig of Serpentian.
+On September 28, 2020, the band announced a new album, Nucleus, released on December 11.
+It was the band's first album without Lindmark, though it features music he wrote and recorded prior to his death.
+It was announced that former bassist and vocalist Jacoby Kingston had rejoined the band solely as vocalist.
+Former drummer Mike Hamilton also contributed to the album.
+The album features guest vocals from many death metal vocalists, including Luc Lemay of Gorguts, John Gallagher of Dying Fetus, George "Corpsegrinder" Fisher of Cannibal Corpse, Frank Mullen of Suffocation, Matti Way of Disgorge, Bill Robinson of Decrepit Birth, Anthony Trapani of Odious Mortem, Obie Flett of Pathology, Robbe Kok of Disavowed, Dusty Boisjolie of Severed Savior, and Jon Zig of Serpentian.